mweidner037/list-positions/README.md

 AbsPositions are easy to use because they are self-contained: you can use AbsPositions in an AbsList without any prior setup.
 In other words, their sort order is "absolute", not "relative" to some separate metadata.

-The downside of AbsPositions is metadata overhead - their JSON encodings have variable length and can become long in certain scenarios (an average of TODO characters in our [benchmarks](./benchmark_results.md#abslist-direct)).
+The downside of AbsPositions is metadata overhead - their JSON encodings have variable length and can become long in certain scenarios (an average of 188 characters in our [benchmarks](./benchmark_results.md#abslist-direct)).

 > Using AbsList is more efficient than storing all of the literal pairs `(absPosition, value)` in your own data structure.
 In fact, it is nearly as efficient as the next section's List class - see [AbsList benchmark results](./benchmark_results.md#abslist-direct).
 If you do need to use your own data structure (e.g., a DB table with one pair per row), it should be practical for short lists of perhaps <1,000 values - e.g., the items in a todo list, or the scenarios where [Figma uses fractional indexing](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/#syncing-trees-of-objects).